-Adequate hydration and healthy eating are important patterns to follow before you begin chemotherapy, if possible.
-Anyone who has worked with me will tell you that I preach hydration!
+Adequate hydration and healthy eating are important patterns to follow before you begin chemotherapy.
+Anyone who has worked with me will tell you that I preach hydration... hydration... hydration!
 Hydration bathes the cells and removes the byproducts of cellular respiration, flushes chemotherapy through the body, and provides an environment for calories and protein to support the rebuilding of red and white blood cells.
 Cell regrowth is essential to keeping treatment on schedule.
 Your body is composed of approximately 60% water and uses water for proper cellular, organ, and tissue function.
-Dehydration increases chemotherapy and heightens side effects, causes nausea, fatigue, and taste changes, and increases the likelihood of constipation.
-It is often difficult to separate the effects of chemotherapy from symptoms of dehydration, therefore, getting adequately hydrated before and staying hydrated through treatment can head off many unpleasant side effects.
+Dehydration increases chemotherapy, heightens side effects, causes nausea, fatigue, and taste changes, and increases the likelihood of constipation.
+It is often difficult to separate the effects of chemotherapy from symptoms of dehydration.
+Getting adequately hydrated before each treatment, and staying hydrated during your treatment, can save you from many unpleasant side effects.

 Healthy eating is another priority to focus on.
-Try to eat calories in small meals or large snacks, five to six times a day.
-This may make it easier for you to get your calories in and help support your current weight throughout treatment, and, it also fosters better bowel regularity.
+Eating calories in small meals or large snacks, five to six times a day may help you feel better and allow you the nourishment you need.
+This may also make it easier for you to get your calories in and help support your current weight throughout treatment, and, it also fosters better bowel regularity.
 Try to include a protein source at all meals and snacks.
 Calories support protein, which supports the rebuilding and regrowth of cells between treatments.
 Also, aim for 5-10 servings of fruits and vegetables daily.
-These are sometimes most appealing during treatment, build immunity, and will help prevent constipation.
+These are sometimes most appealing during treatment, build immunity and will help prevent constipation.

 Avoid foods higher in fat leading up to treatment as they can slow digestion and add to the symptoms associated with treatment.
-Constipation is an unpleasant common side-effect of the medications given to prevent nausea during treatment.
+Constipation is an unpleasant common side-effect of medications that prevent nausea during treatment.
 Smaller amounts of food will process better than three larger meals.
 If you already deal with constipation discuss this with your dietitian, nurse, or doctor before starting treatment.

-Establishing healthier eating patterns in the weeks and days leading up to and throughout chemotherapy treatments will provide for the best outcomes.
-Adequate hydration and frequent, smaller portions of healthy eating are your defense against chemotherapy and will help fight fatigue.
+Establishing healthier eating patterns in the weeks and days leading up to and throughout chemotherapy treatments will provide the best outcomes.
+Adequate hydration and frequent, smaller portions of healthy eating are your defense against chemotherapy side effects and will help fight fatigue.